 That person is known as the executor of your will.
 You will name an executor and possibly a second executor as a backup, within your will.
 You should think carefully about who you want to put into this position.
 He or she will be responsible for following the instructions of your will and/or a probate court judge.
-The executor should be responsible, intelligent enough to follow instructions, and not someone who is going to be swayed by other factors or people's opinions.
+The executor should be responsible and intelligent enough to follow instructions.
+They should not be swayed by other factors or people’s opinions.
 Talk to a potential executor before naming him or her as such in your will.

 Your executor oversees making sure the assets of your estate are maintained throughout the distribution process.
-If your estate owes debts of any kind, then he or she must pay the debts out of the body of your estate.
-Once debts or taxes are paid, also known as liabilities, then he or she can pay the remaining assets according to the terms of your will.
+If your estate owes debts of any kind, then they must pay the debts out of your estate.
+After settling debts or taxes, referred to as liabilities, the remaining assets can be distributed in accordance with the terms of your will.
 In a nutshell, this is what the estate planning process looks like in Texas.
 Will creation, naming of an executor, liability payment, and distribution of assets.

 What happens when the probate process begins?

-The costs and expenses of your probate case and the administration of your estate are usually where the money of your estate goes first.
-Your executor will pay a reasonable fee for performing all this work on behalf of your estate.
-Keep in mind that your executor may need to hire an attorney to assist him or her with the administration of your estate.
-People like property appraisers, accountants, or other professionals may also need to be brought into the case to properly pay creditors and distribute assets.
-Managing your estate can be a detailed process especially if it is large and/or complicated.
+The costs and expenses of your probate case and estate administration typically take precedence in your estate’s finances.
+Your executor will receive a reasonable fee for their work on behalf of your estate.
+Additionally, your executor may need to engage an attorney to aid in estate administration.
+Other professionals may also be required to ensure creditors are paid and assets are distributed properly.
+Examples of these are property appraisers and accountants.
+Managing your estate can be intricate, especially if it is large or complex.

 If you have any outstanding costs associated with your death- burial, funeral, cremation, etc. then those bills must be paid early in the process.
 Medical bills associated with end-of-life situations will also need to be paid.
-Your executor should be familiar with what is happening at the end of your life so that he or she can help when it comes to paying the people who need to be paid once you pass away.
+Your executor should be familiar with what is happening at the end of your life.
+This is so they can help pay those who need to be paid once you pass away.

-Filing a tax return for you after you pass away is something that your executor will be responsible for, as well.
+Your executor is also responsible for filing your tax return after your passing.
 Fortunately, Texas has no state taxes so that will not be an issue in your case.
 An executor will have to determine where to draw money from to pay taxes.
-The probate court will oversee this process if a case has been filed but otherwise the executor will have the final say when it comes to paying taxes and other creditors after you pass away.
+The probate court will oversee this process if a case has been filed.
+Otherwise, the executor will have the final say in taxes and other creditors after you pass away.
 Therefore, it is so important to select an executor who is responsible and who possesses good judgment.

 What happens if your estate has more debt than assets?